Improved algorithms of quantum imaginary time evolution for ground and excited states of molecular systems: Results

-Note that factor $\frac{1}{\sqrt{c}}$ that appeared in the original derivation\cite{Motta20} is {\it not} present (Appendix~\ref{app:QITE}).
-Furthermore, $b_\mu$ is written in the commutator form with $\left[\hat H, \sigma_\mu\right]$, which helps reduce the complexity arising in $\hat H\sigma_\mu$.
-It is remarkable to regard $b_\mu$ as the energy derivative around the reference state,
+in that the factor $\frac{1}{\sqrt{c}}$ is {\it not} present.
+Furthermore, we suggest to exploit the commutator form in Eq.~(\ref{eq:b}) with $\left[\hat H, \sigma_\mu\right]$, which helps reduce the complexity arising in $\hat H\sigma_\mu$.
+In passing, it is remarkable to regard $b_\mu$ as the energy derivative around the reference state,

-which clarifies the physical meaning of Eq.~(\ref{eq:Aa+b}): QITE can be viewed as the natural gradient descent algorithm, noting that $\langle \Phi|\sigma_\mu|\Phi\rangle = 0$ and thus {\bf M} is equivalent to the Fubini-Study metric tensor\cite{Stokes20, Gacon21}.
+which clarifies the physical meaning of Eq.~(\ref{eq:Aa+b}): QITE can be viewed as a part of the natural gradient descent algorithm, noting that $\langle \Phi|\sigma_\mu|\Phi\rangle = 0$ and thus {\bf M} is equivalent to the Fubini-Study metric tensor\cite{Stokes20, Gacon21}.
 The algorithm is considered to have converged when the gradient {\bf b} becomes zero.

 The metric {\bf M} has a null space because of the redundancy in $\{\sigma_\mu|\Phi\rangle\}$, and therefore it has infinite solutions for {\bf a}.
 In other words, $\|{\bf a}\|_2$ can become quite large, which triggers numerical instabilities (we are assuming the Trotter approximation in $e^{-i\Delta\beta \hat A}$); in this case, regularization is performed.